About....My Story

 Someone reached out to teach me to meditate.
 But it was hard to sit with such intense emotions and suicidal thoughts.

 So, I created a way to turn mindfulness into a fun game I couldn´t wait to play.
-I used everyday cues to remind me to be present.
+I chose everyday sensory cues about (again) things I loved - petting my cat, hearing a particular birdsong, seeing my favorite wildflower, picking up the scent of the hay in the field - to remind me to pop into mindfulness mode.
+Every ten minutes or so, i noticed a cue.

 I did it all day long.
 I got good at it.
 And it saved me.